AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 * Select an existing audience, created as a list in the client console.
 * Select an Adobe Experience Platform audience.
-* Build a new audience with the query modeler builder by defining and combining filtering criteria.
+* Build a new audience with the query modeler by defining and combining filtering criteria.

 >[!NOTE]
 >